Battle of the Soyang River: Reinforcing and realigning X Corps

-West of Route 24, by late afternoon the 9th Infantry reinforced by the Netherlands Battalion and Company G of the 38th had occupied positions between Hill 800 and Route 24, but had not cleared a way through the PVA around Company B and behind Companies A and F. In a new plan for getting the three units out, Colonel Coughlin used a rolling artillery barrage, coupling it to an umbrella of circling aircraft.
+West of Route 24, by late afternoon the 9th Infantry reinforced by the Netherlands Battalion and Company G of the 38th had occupied positions between Hill 800 and Route 24, but had not cleared a way through the PVA around Company B and behind Companies A and F. In a new plan for getting the three units out, Coughlin used a rolling artillery barrage, coupling it to an umbrella of circling aircraft.
 For ten minutes ahead of the withdrawal, set for 18:00, seven battalions of artillery, a mix of light, medium and heavy guns, were to fire across the front of the companies, then at 18:00 were to place concentrations on Hill 710 and to box in the three companies as they shifted east and withdrew down the 975-691 ridge.
 A liaison plane overhead was to control the delivery of air strikes and adjustment of the box as the companies moved and also was to relay all other communications.
-A sudden, severe thunderstorm breaking twenty minutes after the start of the withdrawal drove all planes back to their bases and thus not only eliminated air support, but also forced the artillery to stop firing the protective barrage and interrupted radio contact between Coughlin's headquarters and the withdrawing units.
+A sudden, severe thunderstorm breaking 20 minutes after the start of the withdrawal drove all planes back to their bases and thus not only eliminated air support, but also forced the artillery to stop firing the protective barrage and interrupted radio contact between Coughlin's headquarters and the withdrawing units.
 Small groups filtering through the lines of the 9th Infantry during the remainder of the night were an indication of the final disruption caused by the storm.
-Head counts on the morning of 19 May were two officers and eighty-one men for Company A, no officers and seventy-four men for Company B, and no officers and eighty-one men for Company F. Casualties had reduced the other companies of both the 1st and 2nd Battalions to similar figures.
-Officer losses in the 2nd Battalion were especially high, among them the battalion commander, battalion executive officer, battalion operations officer, and two company commanders.
+Head counts on the morning of 19 May were two officers and 81 men for Company A, no officers and 74 men for Company B, and no officers and 81 men for Company F. Casualties had reduced the other companies of both the 1st and 2nd Battalions to similar figures.
+Officer losses in the 2nd Battalion were especially high, among them the battalion commander, battalion executive officer, battalion operations officer and two company commanders.